The Chemical Brothers – Surrender: #865 of best 1,000 albums ever!

 The Chemical Brothers - Surrender

-Why is The Chemical Brothers’ Surrender on my best 1,000 albums ever list?
+So why is The Chemical Brothers’ Surrender on this best 1,000 albums ever thing?

-During the mid- to late 1990s, I became much more aware of electronic music, which had much to do with that it was a form of music that took on a much more significant place in popular culture.
+During the mid- to late 1990s, I became much more aware of electronic music, which had much to do with the fact that it was a form of music that took on a much more significant place in popular culture.
+Which is a long way of saying that it’s not music that I grew up with or naturally gravitated toward at that stage in my life.

-The Chemical Brothers and Prodigy represented more aggressive sounds within the space while Fatboy Slim and Moby fronted a happier and/or more emotive side of the spectrum, I suppose.
+The Chemical Brothers and The Prodigy represented more aggressive sounds while Fatboy Slim and Moby represented a happier or more emotive side of the spectrum, I suppose.

-Full disclosure: there was a time when I could have been listening to The Chemical Brothers or Prodigy and wouldn’t have been able to quickly tell the difference — and to be honest I was kind of meh on both.
+I mention all of this because there was a stage where I could have been listening to The Chemical Brothers or The Prodigy and wouldn’t have been able to the difference, and to be honest I was kind of meh on both.

 Over the years, though, I started listening to a lot more electronic music and my admiration for The Chemical Brothers grew a great deal.
-For me, at least, it’s more accessible, has better hooks, and has a stronger dance vibe versus Prodigy.
-I didn’t at all mean for this section to be a Let’s Bash Prodigy! fest, but wanted to explain how I got around to digging The Chemical Brothers.
+For me, at least, it’s more accessible, as better hooks, and has more of a great dance vibe versus The Prodigy.
+I didn’t at all mean for this section to be a Let’s Bash The Prodigy! fest, but more to explain how I got around to digging The Chemical Brothers.

 Surrender’s first track, “Music:Response,” kind of snuck up on me, and/but it’s one that I like more every time I hear it.
-It’s a great opening track to the album because it’s a table setter, a song that you can imagine being played by a DJ early in a set; it gets heads bopping a little bit, warming you up to the more intense tracks coming.
-But it’s also really good in its own right and, as bonus, stands up as a song that is perfect for getting your brain fired up early in a coding, writing, or any kind of creative work session.
+It’s a great opening track because it’s a table setter, a song that you can imagine being played by a DJ early in a set; it gets heads bopping a little bit, warming you up to the more intense tracks coming.
+But it’s really good in its own right and as bonus stands up as a song that is perfect for getting your brain fired up early in a coding, writing, or any kind of creative work session.

 “Hey Boy Hey Girl” is the rave at its peak*, everyone jumping, everyone moving.
 Everyone bouncing with glow sticks in perfect unison**.